 The conditions developed in Eq.
-(41) have been shown to eliminate collisions for spacecraft swarms in the presence of J_2 .
-In this section, we look into the effects of atmospheric drag on an energy matched swarm.
-In order to do this, the energy matching conditions are applied to the swarm but this time atmospheric drag is included in the simulation.
-The collision and drift results from this simulation are shown in Fig. 10.
+(41) have been shown to eliminate collisions for spacecraft swarms in the presence of $J_2$ .
+In this section, the effects of atmospheric drag on an energy-matched swarm are considered.
+In order to do this, the energy-matching conditions are applied to the swarm but this time atmospheric drag is included in the simulation.
+The collision and drift results from this simulation are shown in Fig. 9.